Home » Symptoms » Cat Symptoms A-Z » Warts on the Head, Neck, and Limbs

 - Changes in behavior: Cats may change their behavior due to discomfort or pain from the warts, e.g. by increased licking or scratching at the affected areas.

-A visit to the vet is necessary if the warts are bleeding, multiplying rapidly, or showing signs of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. such as pus formation or extreme redness.
-The cat should also be examined if it shows signs of pain or discomfort.
+A visit to the vet is necessary if the warts bleed, multiply quickly, or show signs of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. such as pus formation or extreme redness.
+If the cat shows signs of pain or discomfort, it should also be examined.

 A vet visit is also advisable if the warts persist for an extended period or change in size and shape to ensure that they are not malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. skin changes.